Krieger-m/number-recognition-with-png-files/README.md

 # number-recognition-with-png-files
-number recognition via user generated files, the repo contains a main file that trains the model and another file that loads the trained model
+number recognition via user generated files, the repo contains a main file that trains the model and another file that loads the trained model. also there are png pictures that show the numbers and a save file of the trained model